QuantumObject/docker-ka-lite/README.md

 Docker container for KA Lite

+"KA Lite is no longer under active development
+Our focus is now on our new learning platform, Kolibri.
+If you’re just getting started, we highly recommend using Kolibri instead of KA Lite because it supports more content and will receive regular updates, and more ongoing support."

 "[KA Lite][1] is open-source software that mimics the online experience of [Khan Academy][2] for offline situations.
 Running KA Lite as a local server, you can watch Khan Academy videos, do Khan exercises, and track student progress -- all without needing an Internet connection!"

+This container will be permanently remove ..
+Replacement will be [quantumobject/docker-kolibri][7]

 ## Install dependencies